LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

                           >
                         >;

-The template parameter ``RAJA::Segs`` is used to specify which elements in the segment tuple are used to pass arguments to a lambda.
-RAJA offers other types such as ``RAJA::Offsets``, and ``RAJA::Params`` to identify offsets and parameters in segments and param tuples respectively to be used as lambda argumentsx.
-See :ref:`matrixmultiply-label` and :ref:`matrixtransposelocalarray-label` for detailed  examples.
+The template parameter ``RAJA::Segs`` is used to specify indices from which elements in the segment tuple are passed as arguments to the lambda, and in which argument order.
+Here, we pass all segment indices so the lambda kernel body definition could be identical to on passed to the previous RAJA version.
+RAJA offers other types such as ``RAJA::Offsets``, and ``RAJA::Params`` to identify offsets and parameters in segments and parameter tuples that could be passed to ``RAJA::kernel`` methods.
+See :ref:`matrixmultiply-label` for an example.

 .. note:: Unless lambda arguments are specified in RAJA lambda statements,
           the loop index arguments for each lambda expression used in a RAJA